adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

     nice or strict.
 This may cause surprises if the constructor or destructor calls a mock method on `this` object.
 (This behavior, however, is consistent with C++'s general rule: if a constructor or destructor calls a virtual method of `this` object, that method is treated as non-virtual.
-In other words, to the base class's constructor or destructor, `this` object behaves like an instance of the base class, not the derived class.
+In OTHER words, to the base class's constructor or destructor, `this` object behaves like an instance of the base class, not the derived class.
 This rule is required for safety.
 Otherwise a base constructor may use members of a